JuliaDynamics/FractalDimensions.jl/README.md

 _Previously, this package was part of ChaosTools.jl._

-## Citation
+## Publication

-If you use this package in a publication, please cite the paper below, that is an associated review paper on fractal dimensions:
+FractalDimensions.jl is used in a review article comparing various estimators for fractal dimensions.
+The paper is likely a relevant read if you are interested in the package.
+And if you use the package, please cite the paper.

 ```
 @article{FractalDimensions.jl,
   doi = {10.1063/5.0160394},